-You can buy ETFs in the UK from investment platforms such as InvestEngine, Freetrade, AJ Bell, Interactive Investor and Vanguard.
-These platforms also provide the tools, support and education necessary to build your investment portfolio irrespective of your skill level or investing savviness.
+You can buy ETFs in the UK from investment platforms such as XTB, Interactive Investor, InvestEngine, and Vanguard.
+These platforms not only facilitate the purchase of ETFs but also provide the resources, guidance, and educational materials needed to create an investment portfolio, regardless of your level of experience or investment know-how.

 Follow the steps below to buy ETFs in the UK:

 ETF fund managers charge for their services the same way that almost every investment fund does.
 That is, they charge investors a percentage of the value of the money that they look after.
 This fee can vary pretty widely, from as low as 0.04% to over 2.00% for more niche or exotic ETFs.

 This means that if an ETF were charging 0.25%, an investor with an average balance of £20,000 would pay annual fees of around £50.
 Pretty good value to have a professional manager run your portfolio for you.

 Keep in mind that the ETF fee is just one of the types of charges that you could incur.
 Some platforms also charge you money to hold funds or to trade as well, though there are a number of free options available to investors these days.

 Here is a breakdown of some of the fees you could incur when buying ETFs: